Colin-K88/world-cup/README.md

 * Background Image: (https://www.pexels.com/photo/green-grass-186230/)
 * Favicon: (https://favicon.io/emoji-favicons/soccer-ball)
 ## Acknowledgments
-* I recieved inspiration for this project from the Code Institute Love Running exercise.
 * I would like to give a huge thanks to my mentor Nishant Kumar for his guidance and resources.
 * I would like to thank the slack community for sharing their problems and solutions as well as Tutor Support.